NickDuyH2K3/E-CB/README.md

 ### Pre-commit Hooks

 This project uses pre-commit hooks to ensure code quality.
-They were automatically installed during the setup process and will run each time you attempt to commit changes.
+They were automatically installed during the setup process and will run each time you commit changes.

 ## Project Origins